-Nature Reitz / Petsana Petrus Steyn / Mamafubedu Arlington / Leratswana Lindley / Ntha services the entire Nketoana.
-The road conditions in Mamafubedu hamper emergency service delivery.
-The municipality has a fire brigade service and focus on the municipal area within a 5 km radius.
-Outside this radius, farmers receive fire hydrants and similar equipment.
-Safety & Security The SAPS has a Community Service Centre in Reitz and Community Policing Forum.
+Nature Reitz / Petsana Petrus Steyn / Mamafubedu Arlington / Leratswana Lindley / Ntha Safety & Security The SAPS has a Community Service Centre in Reitz and Community Policing Forum.
 The SAPS has a local police station in Petrus Steyn and a community policing structure as support.
 The SAPS has a Community Service Centre in Arlington and Community Policing Forum.
 The SAPS has a Community Service Centre in Lindley and Community Policing Forum.
 Other community facilities Reitz-Petsana each has a community hall and libraries.
 Petrus Steyn accommodates the post office and Telkom offices.
 There is a library in Petrus Steyn and another in Mamafubedu.
 Mamafubedu also has a community hall.
 Arlington-Leratswana each has a conveniently located community hall.
 There is a post office in Arlington.
 The library is housed by the primary school.
 Lindley and Ntha each have a community hall and libraries.
 There is a post office in Lindley.
 The town hall in Lindley is a historic sand stone building that needs upgrading.